 Change and neuroplasticity

-Change is coming
+Change is inevitable

 This is familiar to anyone with a brain injury.
 Too much has happened to a brain injury survivor for them to be exactly who they were before.
 Instead, there is a pre-injury self and a post-injury self.
-The difference between these versions of ourselves is known as self-discrepancy1.
+The difference between these versions of ourselves is known as self-discrepancy.

 Neuroplasticity